cmorace/python-course-web/docs/_sources/tutorial_git.rst.txt

 7. did you commit the right files? ``git status`` is your friend!

-8. set the remote
+8. set the remote (check Github for the remote name)

-9. push to the remote
+9.  push to the remote (check Github for the remote address)

-10. After that you can push the files to your remote repository (e.g. Github) with simply:
+10. After that you can push the files to your remote repository (e.g. Github) with:

 .. code-block:: bash